-On a personal computer, if you hover over a playing video, a video progress bar will appear at the bottom.
-This is where you can navigate within the video and change settings.
+On a personal computer, if you hover over a playing video or audio asset, a progress bar will appear at the bottom.
+This is where you can navigate within the video or audio and change playback settings.

-The video progress bar shows where you are in playback.
-You can click anywhere on the bar to navigate to that point in the video.
-For videos longer than 10 seconds, a thumbnail will appear, giving you a clearer picture of where you're navigating to.
+The progress bar shows where you are in playback.
+You can click anywhere on the bar to navigate to that point in the video or audio.
+For assets longer than 10 seconds, a thumbnail will appear, giving you a clearer picture of where you're navigating to.
 This makes "fast forwarding" and "rewinding" simple.

-To the left of the video progress bar is the volume slider.
-You can drag it up and down to adjust video volume, or use your keyboard or mobile device volume buttons.
+To the left of the progress bar is the volume slider.
+You can drag it up and down to adjust volume, or use your keyboard or mobile device volume buttons.

-If there are closed captions attached to the video you are watching, you'll see a CC button to the right of the video progress bar.
+If there are closed captions attached to the video or audio asset, you'll see a CC button to the right of the progress bar.
 If you click on the CC button, you'll be able to select the caption file you want to display.

 If you click the small arrow next to a given caption file, you'll have the option of downloading the caption file or the transcript to your device.